msupply-foundation/conforma-server/documentation/Query-Syntax.md

 - Output: whatever type is contained in the specified GraphQL node, which can be either `string`, `number`, `boolean`, `array`, or `object`.
 If the output is an object, it will be returned as follows:
   - If there only one field, only the value of the field will be returned.
   - If there is more than one field, the whole object will be returned.
+  - Objects contained within arrays are also returned with the above logic.

 # Usage